With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Riverfront Mental Health Center West House is a mental health treatment center in Hamilton, MT, located at 1404 Westwood Drive, 59840 zip code area.
 Riverfront Mental Health Center West House provides telemedicine/telehealth and residential treatment.
-Riverfront Mental Health Center West House offers group therapy, individual psychotherapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Riverfront Mental Health Center West House offers psychotropic medication, group therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
 Riverfront Mental Health Center West House also supports people with serious mental illness and seniors or older adults.
-Additional services at Riverfront Mental Health Center West House consist of suicide prevention services and case management.
+Additional services at Riverfront Mental Health Center West House consist of case management and suicide prevention services.

 Learn MoreWestern Montana Mental Health Center is a mental health clinic in Hamilton, Montana, located at 209 North 10th Street, Suite A, 59840.
-Western Montana Mental Health Center offers partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-Western Montana Mental Health Center provides couples/family therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, adults and young adults.
-Western Montana Mental Health Center also supports people with PTSD, clients referred from the court/judicial system and patients with eating disorders.
-Some other services provided by Western Montana Mental Health Center include vocational rehabilitation services, chronic disease/illness management and illness management and recovery.
+Western Montana Mental Health Center offers telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Western Montana Mental Health Center provides dialectical behavior therapy, trauma therapy and group therapy to adults, children / adolescents and young adults.
+Western Montana Mental Health Center also supports active duty military, people with trauma and patients with eating disorders.
+Some other services provided by Western Montana Mental Health Center include chronic disease/illness management, assertive community treatment and suicide prevention services.

 Learn MoreBitterroot Valley Educ Cooperative is a mental health facility in Stevensville, MT, located at 300 Park Street, in the 59870 zip code.
 Bitterroot Valley Educ Cooperative provides outpatient treatment.
-Bitterroot Valley Educ Cooperative provides activity therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents.
+Bitterroot Valley Educ Cooperative provides cognitive behavioral therapy, group therapy and individual psychotherapy to children / adolescents.
 Bitterroot Valley Educ Cooperative also supports children/adolescents with serious emotional disturbance.
 Some other services available at Bitterroot Valley Educ Cooperative include family psychoeducation and suicide prevention services.

 Learn More3 Rivers Mental Health Solutions is one of mental health facilities in Missoula, Montana, located at 715 Kensington Avenue, Suite 24-b, 59801 zip code.
-3 Rivers Mental Health Solutions provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
-3 Rivers Mental Health Solutions provides integrated dual diagnosis disorder treatment, group therapy and psychotropic medication to young adults, children / adolescents and adults.
+3 Rivers Mental Health Solutions provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
+3 Rivers Mental Health Solutions provides group therapy, trauma therapy and cognitive behavioral therapy to children / adolescents, adults and young adults.
 3 Rivers Mental Health Solutions also supports people with serious mental illness.
-Additional services provided at 3 Rivers Mental Health Solutions include suicide prevention services, illness management and recovery and integrated primary care services.
+Additional services provided at 3 Rivers Mental Health Solutions include housing services, psychosocial rehabilitation services and family psychoeducation.

 Learn MoreSunburst Mental Health is a mental health clinic in Missoula, MT, located at 1511 South Russell Street, 59802 zip code area.
 Sunburst Mental Health provides telemedicine/telehealth and outpatient treatment.
-Sunburst Mental Health offers dialectical behavior therapy, psychotropic medication and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
-Additional services offered at Sunburst Mental Health include psychosocial rehabilitation services, family psychoeducation and mentoring/peer support/consumer-run services.
+Sunburst Mental Health offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and activity therapy to adults, young adults and seniors 65 or older.
+Additional services offered at Sunburst Mental Health include family psychoeducation, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.

-Learn MoreWestern Montana Mental Health Center Missoula Adult Services is a mental health treatment clinic in Missoula, Montana, located at 1315 Wyoming Street, in the 59801 zip code.
-Western Montana Mental Health Center Missoula Adult Services provides outpatient treatment, residential treatment and telemedicine/telehealth.
-Western Montana Mental Health Center Missoula Adult Services provides couples/family therapy, dialectical behavior therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Western Montana Mental Health Center Missoula Adult Services also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided by Western Montana Mental Health Center Missoula Adult Services consist of assertive community treatment, case management and family psychoeducation.

-Learn MoreWestern Montana Mental Health Center Child And Family Services Network is a mental health facility in Missoula, MT, located at 1305 Wyoming Street, 59801 zip code area.
-Western Montana Mental Health Center Child And Family Services Network provides outpatient treatment and telemedicine/telehealth.
-Western Montana Mental Health Center Child And Family Services Network provides couples/family therapy, trauma therapy and individual psychotherapy to children / adolescents.
+Learn MoreWestern Montana Mental Health Center Child And Family Services Network is a mental health treatment clinic in Missoula, Montana, located at 1305 Wyoming Street, in the 59801 zip code.
+Western Montana Mental Health Center Child And Family Services Network provides telemedicine/telehealth and outpatient treatment.
+Western Montana Mental Health Center Child And Family Services Network provides psychotropic medication, dialectical behavior therapy and individual psychotherapy to children / adolescents.
 Western Montana Mental Health Center Child And Family Services Network also supports children/adolescents with serious emotional disturbance.
-Additional services offered by Western Montana Mental Health Center Child And Family Services Network consist of family psychoeducation, court-ordered outpatient treatment and case management.
+Additional services provided by Western Montana Mental Health Center Child And Family Services Network consist of mentoring/peer support/consumer-run services, court-ordered outpatient treatment and case management.

+Learn MoreWestern Montana Mental Health Center Missoula Adult Services is a mental health facility in Missoula, MT, located at 1315 Wyoming Street, 59801 zip code area.
+Western Montana Mental Health Center Missoula Adult Services provides partial hospitalization/day treatment, outpatient treatment and residential treatment.
+Western Montana Mental Health Center Missoula Adult Services provides trauma therapy, dialectical behavior therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Western Montana Mental Health Center Missoula Adult Services also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services offered by Western Montana Mental Health Center Missoula Adult Services consist of supported employment, illness management and recovery and psychosocial rehabilitation services.

 Learn MoreWinds Of Change is a mental health clinic in Missoula, MT, located at 1120 Cedar Street, in the 59802 zip code.
-Winds Of Change provides outpatient treatment and telemedicine/telehealth.
-Winds Of Change offers trauma therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and seniors 65 or older.
-Winds Of Change also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with PTSD.
-More services at Winds Of Change include supported employment, supported housing and psychosocial rehabilitation services.
+Winds Of Change provides telemedicine/telehealth and outpatient treatment.
+Winds Of Change offers behavior modification, integrated dual diagnosis disorder treatment and psychotropic medication to adults, young adults and children / adolescents.
+Winds Of Change also supports people with trauma, people with serious mental illness and clients referred from the court/judicial system.
+More services at Winds Of Change include case management, supported housing and housing services.

 Learn MoreProvidence Saint Patrick Hospital is a mental health center in Missoula, Montana, located at 902 North Orange Street, 59802 zip code.
-Providence Saint Patrick Hospital provides telemedicine/telehealth, hospital inpatient treatment and partial hospitalization/day treatment.
-Providence Saint Patrick Hospital offers integrated dual diagnosis disorder treatment, electroconvulsive therapy and couples/family therapy to seniors 65 or older, young adults and adults.
-Providence Saint Patrick Hospital also supports people with serious mental illness, children/adolescents with serious emotional disturbance and transitional age young adults.
-More services available at Providence Saint Patrick Hospital include illness management and recovery, education services and integrated primary care services.
+Providence Saint Patrick Hospital provides partial hospitalization/day treatment, telemedicine/telehealth and hospital inpatient treatment.
+Providence Saint Patrick Hospital offers psychotropic medication, behavior modification and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
+Providence Saint Patrick Hospital also supports transitional age young adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
+More services available at Providence Saint Patrick Hospital include illness management and recovery, suicide prevention services and family psychoeducation.

 Learn MoreBoise Vamc is a mental health treatment center in Salmon, ID, located at 705 Lena Street, 83467 zip code area.
 Boise Vamc provides outpatient treatment and telemedicine/telehealth.
-Boise Vamc offers cognitive behavioral therapy, behavior modification and individual psychotherapy to young adults, seniors 65 or older and adults.
+Boise Vamc offers couples/family therapy, trauma therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
 Boise Vamc also supports veterans and people with PTSD.
-Additional services at Boise Vamc consist of chronic disease/illness management, court-ordered outpatient treatment and suicide prevention services.
+Additional services at Boise Vamc consist of court-ordered outpatient treatment, suicide prevention services and case management.

 Learn MoreLemhi Valley Social Services is a mental health clinic in Salmon, Idaho, located at 1301 Main Street, Suite 3-b, 83467.
 Lemhi Valley Social Services offers outpatient treatment.
-Lemhi Valley Social Services provides group therapy, activity therapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
-Some other services provided by Lemhi Valley Social Services include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and case management.
+Lemhi Valley Social Services provides behavior modification, activity therapy and dialectical behavior therapy to young adults, adults and children / adolescents.
+Some other services provided by Lemhi Valley Social Services include case management, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

 Learn MoreSunburst Mental Health Services is a mental health facility in Saint Ignatius, MT, located at 109 1st Avenue, in the 59865 zip code.
 Sunburst Mental Health Services provides telemedicine/telehealth and outpatient treatment.
-Sunburst Mental Health Services provides group therapy, behavior modification and individual psychotherapy to seniors 65 or older, young adults and adults.
-Some other services available at Sunburst Mental Health Services include case management, suicide prevention services and mentoring/peer support/consumer-run services.
+Sunburst Mental Health Services provides dialectical behavior therapy, psychotropic medication and trauma therapy to young adults, adults and seniors 65 or older.
+Some other services available at Sunburst Mental Health Services include court-ordered outpatient treatment, case management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.